hollodk/beastprint-sdk/README.md

   data?: Record<string, any>;
   printer?: BeastPrintPrinter;
-  html?: string;   // used when mode === 'html'
+  html?: string;   // used when mode === 'html' url?: string;    // URL to fetch HTML from when mode === 'html' };
-};

 export type PrintdeskOptions = {
-  printerId: string;
-  saleId: string;
-  sample: boolean;
   /**
-   * Backend URL that returns the payload for the local Printdesk service.
+   * Raw HTML string to send to the local Printdesk service.
-   * Equivalent to the old `printUrl` in the jQuery example.
+   * If not provided, URL-based fetching will be used.
    */
+  html?: string;
+  /**
+   * URL to fetch HTML from.
+Used if html is not provided.
+   * If not set here, the shared top-level url will be used as a fallback.
+   */
-  printUrl: string;
+  url?: string;
   /**
    * Local Printdesk endpoint, defaults to 'http://127.0.0.1:43594/print'.
    */